Jupiter trojan: Numbers and mass

 A gravitational potential contour plot showing Earth's Lagrangian points; and are ahead (above) and behind (below) the planet, respectively.
 Jupiter's Lagrangian points are similarly situated in its much larger orbit.

 Estimates of the total number of Jupiter trojans are based on deep surveys of limited areas of the sky.
 The swarm is believed to hold between 160,000 and 240,000 asteroids with diameters larger than 2 km and about 600,000 with diameters larger than 1 km.
 If the swarm contains a comparable number of objects, there are more than 1 million Jupiter trojans 1 km in size or larger.
-For the objects brighter than absolute magnitude 9.0 the population is probably complete.
 These numbers are similar to that of comparable asteroids in the asteroid belt.
+As of 2003, the population was probably complete for the objects brighter than absolute magnitude 9.0.
 The total mass of the Jupiter trojans is estimated at 0.0001 of the mass of Earth or one-fifth of the mass of the asteroid belt.

-Two more recent studies indicate that the above numbers may overestimate the number of Jupiter trojans by several-fold.
+Two more recent studies (published in 2008 and 2009) indicate that the above numbers may overestimate the number of Jupiter trojans by several-fold.
 This overestimate is caused by (1) the assumption that all Jupiter trojans have a low albedo of about 0.04, whereas small bodies may have an average albedo as high as 0.12; (2) an incorrect assumption about the distribution of Jupiter trojans in the sky.
 According to the new estimates, the total number of Jupiter trojans with a diameter larger than 2 km is 6,300 ± 1,000 and 3,400 ± 500 in the L_{4} and L_{5} swarms, respectively.
 These numbers would be reduced by a factor of 2 if small Jupiter trojans are more reflective than large ones.